 You may think that deleting pages that are no longer needed, such as a product or service page that is no longer offered, will improve the user experience.
-However, when the page is deleted, you will lose the keywords that the page was ranking for.
-Also, if people land on the page and are met with a 404, it’s highly likely they will leave, increasing your site’s bounce rate.
+However, you will lose the keywords that the page was ranking for when the page is deleted.
+Also, it’s highly likely users will leave and increase your site’s bounce rate when met with a 404.
 You could get around this by creating 301 redirections to a page that offers a similar product or service.

 However, if a user wants to look at a specific product or service is redirected to another page without an explanation, they may get confused and leave.
 If you keep the page live and have a message saying that you no longer offer the product or service along with links to pages on your site which offer similar, users now have an explanation and are more likely to stay on your site.

 If you are condensing two pages into one, for example, if two blogs are similar, instead of deleting one of the pages, creating a 301 redirect will ensure you don’t lose out on the traffic.

 3. Using Exact Match keywords in Anchor Text